 This confirms your seat in the program and enables the university to issue your Confirmation of Enrollment (CoE), which you’ll need for your student visa application.

-With your CoE in hand, apply online for a New Zealand Fee-Paying Student Visa.
+With your CoE in hand, apply online for a Fee-Paying Student Visa, which is the official visa category for international students studying full-time in New Zealand.
 Key documents include:

 - Proof of admission and fee payment